telerik/kendo-ui-builder/docs/extension-points/ext-code.md

 # Extending Code

+customization before and after app generation

 // how to customize the code - scenario?

 ## Suggested Links